Terms of Reference

 - community engagement related to their disciplinary expertise including, but not limited to, contributions to national and international organizations;

 - a strong record of mentorship to new faculty.

 Nominations for a John Lewis Paton Distinguished University Professorship should consist of the following documents:

 2. A letter from the nominator detailing the exceptional nature of the nominee's contributions and the significance of those contributions to teaching and learning, research and public engagement.
 This letter should include specific examples regarding the quality and impact of the candidate’s work.

 3. A one-page citation or appraisal of the nominee’s outstanding contributions to teaching and learning, research and public engagement.
 It must be written in a way that is easily understandable to those outside the discipline on the selection committee, and to those in the community (for public announcements about the successful candidate).

 4. A maximum of five (5) selected works reflecting the nominee’s contributions to teaching, research and public engagement.
 These will be returned at the end of the adjudication process.

-5. Letters of support for the candidate’s contributions to research from five (5) external referees, two (2) national and three (3) international, at the rank of full professor.
+5. Letters of support for the candidate’s contributions to research from two (2) external referees, one (1) national and one (1) international, at the rank of full professor.
 References should be a maximum of three pages in length and should address the following: